jeremiahogutu/javascript-algorithims/README.md

 	array.reverse();

-join() method takes in an ARRAY an array and joins it into a string
+join() method takes in an ARRAY and joins it into a string

 	var result = array.join("");